By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 20 April 2026.

 Murder

 Murder is an offence under section 11 of the Criminal Law Consolidation Act.
-It is punishable by a maximum penalty of life imprisonment.
+It is punishable by a mandatory sentence of life imprisonment, with a minimum non-parole period of 20 years.
+This mandatory sentence applies regardless of whether the offender is an adult or a young person.

 To find a person guilty of murder, a court must be satisfied beyond a reasonable doubt that: